iancze/DiskJockey/docs/cookbook.md

     $ venus.jl -p 19

-Much like Julia itself, the `-p` argument will add an addition 19 workers to the master process for a total of 20 workers.
+Much like the Julia interpreter itself, the `-p` argument will add an addition 19 workers to the master process for a total of 20 workers.

 ### High Performance Cluster

 These Julia scripts can take advantage many possible cores spread across multiple nodes.
-This may require some custom script writing for your specific cluster situation, but the main ideas are as files
+This may require some custom script writing for your specific cluster situation, but the main ideas are as follows

-A. write a submission script that specifies total number of cores, time, memory, etc
+1. write a submission script that specifies total number of cores, time, memory, etc
-B. upon submission, determine how many cores you have been allocated on which nodes
+2. upon submission, determine how many cores you have been allocated on which nodes
-C. create a hosts.txt file which contains this information, following the Julia spec here.
+3. create a hosts.txt file which contains this information, following the Julia spec here.
-D. then start your job with
+4. then start your job with

     julia --machinefile hosts.txt venus.jl